Bug #1699

 Force off as default behavior is really not a good idea IMHO.

-Updated by Mikael Fridh 3 months ago
+Updated by Mikael Fridh about 11 years ago

 Ohad Levy wrote: